 Establish a timeline for achieving our goals and answering key questions

-Preliminary discussions with the technical director at AMG Guatemala has provided us with some valuable information.
-AMG Guatemala currently has three databases that are all connected through a client from a company called Woord en Daad.
-Combined, the databases are 200 GB in size and relational in nature.
-Our initial plans are to begin working to better understand the current state of AMG Guatemala’s systems and to know how to digitally manage payments through banking systems in Guatemala.

 5.2 Work plan

 This project began development with a proposal on October 12, 2015.
 We plan to terminate the project April 25, 2015.
 Participants of the project are expected to spend 4-7 hours a week working on the project.